Pantsoffski/Author-Chat-Plugin/readme.txt

 If you wish to translate plugin, just add your translation file to /lang/ folder.

+== Using 3rd party service ==

+Please note that this plugin is relying on a 3rd party service, which is the Google Firebase Cloud Messaging service (FCM) and your data is being sent through their servers via HTTP API (https://fcm.googleapis.com/fcm/send).
+This is very legal to use the Google Firebase Cloud Messaging service (FCM), based on their terms and conditions https://firebase.google.com/terms/.

 == Installation ==

 1. Upload the zip to 'plugins' directory